Tuesday, October 29, 2024

 “Yeah man.”
 He sucked the life out of a can of black coffee.
 “My old sergeant swore by ‘em.
 Nylons are the best way to stop blisters caused by new boots.
 ‘Wear ‘em under your socks.
 They reduce friction,’ he said.
 ‘But if I catch any of you m***********s puttin’ on lipstick, there’ll be hell to pay!’”

 Fukada Kyūya, the original Hyakumeizan author, famously described mountains as people.
-But where Willie excels is describing people as people.
+Where Willie excels, though, is describing people as people.
 And it is these pen portraits of hut wardens, taxi drivers and fellow hikers that give life to vignettes such as the one above.
 Suffice it to say that this reviewer hasn’t LOLed as much since reading Will Ferguson’s Hokkaido Highway Blues.

 As David Lowe notes in his excellent review over on Ridgeline Images, Tozan is a long book – it handsomely outhefts Hokkaido Highway Blues.
 It is also just as well produced; self-publishing no longer means shonky.
 On the contrary: as a physical book, Tozan is more elegantly presented than the products of many so-called publishing houses.
 What kept me turning over the 500-plus pages, though, was a sense of development.
 There is more here than just a series of amusing anecdotes.